Zheng Jie: Personal life

-Singles career
+Career overview

 2002

-In May 2002, she won two successive $25k ITF singles tournaments, at Shanghai and Tianjin, right after reaching her first $50k tournament quarterfinal, at Fukuoka, Japan.
-That September, she gained direct entry into a WTA tournament at Shanghai, and reached round two before losing to Anna Kournikova.
+In May 2002, she won two successive $25k singles tournaments, at Shanghai and Tianjin, right after reaching her first $50k tournament quarterfinal, at Fukuoka, Japan.
+That September, she gained direct entry into a WTA Tour event in Shanghai and reached round two, before losing to Anna Kournikova.
 She ended the year as world No. 183.

 2003

 In 2003, she qualified for Hyderabad and took a love set against Mary Pierce in the main-draw first round, only to lose the match in three sets.
 She also qualified for Doha, but then lost to Lina Krasnoroutskaya.

 Later in the year, she defeated Nuria Llagostera Vives in the first round of a $25k tournament, Alona Bondarenko in the first round of qualifying for Palermo, and Maria Elena Camerin at another $50k event in July, where she reached the quarterfinal; but it was in August at the Bronx that she won her first $50k title, beating Shenay Perry, Jamea Jackson, Akiko Morigami, Adriana Serra Zanetti and (in the final) Maria Kirilenko to this end.

 Although Kirilenko avenged this defeat in qualifying at the US Open, Zheng proceeded to qualify for Bali in September with victories over Yan Zi and Yuka Yoshida.
 She then defeated Flavia Pennetta in the first round of the main draw, before bowing out to Tamarine Tanasugarn.

-However, the very next month she defeated Tanasugarn at the Japan Open, where she reached her first WTA semifinal before losing to Maria Sharapova.
+However, the very next month she defeated Tanasugarn at the Japan Open, where she reached her first tour semifinal, before losing to Maria Sharapova.

-At the end of October, she reached another WTA quarterfinal at Quebec City with a second-round win over Antonella Serra Zanetti before losing in three sets to Laura Granville.
+At the end of October, she reached another WTA Tour quarterfinal at Quebec City with a second-round win over Antonella Serra Zanetti, before losing in three sets to Laura Granville.

-In December, she was a losing finalist at two successive $50k tournaments, falling in three sets to countrywoman Peng Shuai at Changsha (after victories over Sesil Karatantcheva, Camille Pin and Aiko Nakamura) and, also in three sets, to the same Sesil Karatantcheva (after beating Sun Tiantian in the semifinal) at Shenzhen.
+In December, she finished runner-up at two successive $50k tournaments, falling in three sets to countrywoman Peng Shuai at Changsha (after victories over Sesil Karatantcheva, Camille Pin and Aiko Nakamura) and, also in three sets, to the same Sesil Karatantcheva (after beating Sun Tiantian in the semifinal) at Shenzhen.
 Consequently, Zheng broke into the world top 100, with a year-end ranking of 93.